canonical/ubuntu.com/templates/kubernetes/docs/azure-integration.md

     current quotas allocated to a new Azure account.
 If you see error messages saying allocating machines would exceed your quota, you will need to log a

-    <a href="https://docs.microsoft.com/en-us/azure/azure-portal/supportability/regional-quota-requests" class="p-notification__action">support request with Azure</a> to increase the quota accordingly.
+    <a href="https://docs.microsoft.com/en-us/azure/azure-portal/supportability/regional-quota-requests">support request with Azure</a> to increase the quota accordingly.

   </p>
 </div>

 <div class="p-notification--caution">
   <p class="p-notification__response">